lich2000117/NLP_NoteBook/README.md

 ### Distributional Semantics
+Use context to understand word!
 Use topic similarity by their co-occurence.
-- Document context.Co-occurrence in the document indicating similar topic.
+- Document context.
+Co-occurrence in the document indicating similar topic.
 - Local context (small window), "eat a pizza" and "eat a burger", reflects meaning.

 #### 1. Learn meaning based on usage